samantha-roth/Sensitivity_SRedits/README.md

 3. `sobol_indices_boot.R` is a function that allows bootstrapping using sensobol package.

+4. `bass_mcmc_size.R` fits the BASS emulator and ensures the Markov chain is run for long enough to obtain a satisfactory multivariate effective sample size.

+5. `check_T_convergence.R` checks convergence of parameter rankings for the BASS emulator and adds more steps to the Markov chain until convergence has been reached.

 *Scripts to run during the analysis*

 Scripts marked with (NE) next to them are not essential to run to reproduce published results but may be informative for one's own analysis.